 - Polarized Glasses – I don’t have expensive glasses, as being around water I am prone to break them or drop them and scratch them.
 I buy the cheap $15-25 ones at Big 5, Walmart, or on Amazon.
 Make sure it says polarized!
 Also, I like to have a lot of different pairs, as I like to choose based the brightness of the sun, my mood, or what I’m wearing that day.
-I may be fishing, but I don’t mind looking stylish while doing so!

 - Folding knife – I find use for this throughout the trip.
 You may not need one, but I feel it is good to have.
 I keep mine in my right pocket next to my pliers.
 You can pick up a reasonably cheap one at any sporting goods store or even Walmart.

 - Fishing License – You must purchase a fishing license prior to your trip.
 You can pick one up at many sporting goods stores or even at a shop at the landing before boarding; if you order online, keep in mind it can take a few weeks to get to you.
 If you do not purchase one for the year, make sure you purchase one for the entire number of days and the correct dates you will be fishing on your trip; you will also need the ocean fishing addition if you are in California.
 Check your states licensing rules before purchasing!
 Also, if you are traveling, for instance, into Mexican waters, ask if there is anything else you need for the trip and if the boat is providing it.
-Sometimes a passport or other special licensing will be required.
+Sometimes a passport or other special permits will be required.

 - Sleep mask – If you are easily disturbed by lights, you may want to bring a sleep mask/eye cover to block out any external lights.
 Often the bunks are dark enough that people need to use flashlights to navigate through; if this would disturb your sleep, you’ll want to get the best sleep possible (if you’re not already too excited to sleep thinking about fishing like I do).